 The Matheson Functional Capacity Evaluation Program is available at Landmark Occupational Health Clinic by a Doctor of Physical Therapy.
-A Functional Capacity Evaluation (FCE) is a systematic approach designed to identify a client’s capabilities within 20 core Physical Demands of Work to establish a baseline for functional mobility or job-specific FCE is designed to determine ability to return to a specific job or target job.
+A Functional Capacity Evaluation (FCE) is a systematic approach designed to identify a client’s capabilities within 20 core Physical Demands of Work to establish a baseline for functional abilities or related to a specific target job.
 Matheson Functional Capacity Evaluation has strong emphasis on safety, reliability, validity, practicality, and utility.
 This approach uses a variety of reliability and validity measures to determine reliability of pain and disability reports and physical effort.
-This program addresses a client’s positional tolerances, mobility, endurance, and safety with material handling individualized to each participant as related to work demands.
+This program addresses a client’s positional tolerances, mobility, endurance, and safety with material handling.
+Each participant is assessed on an individualized work simulation as related to baseline physical abilities or a target job demands.
 The Matheson FCE System is supported by organizations such as the National Institute of Occupational Medicine and Rehabilitation, American Physical Therapy Association, and American Psychological Association.

 Paige Torgerson received her Doctor of Physical Therapy degree from the University of North Dakota in 2016.
 She focuses on injury prevention and post-accident rehabilitation within occupational health.
 Paige holds certifications in Kinetacore Functional Dry Needling Level 1, WorkSTEPS, WorkSavers, as well as courses in Advanced Spinal Manual Therapy and fall prevention with attention to post concussive rehabilitation.
 Paige plans to continue to specialize in Occupational Health and Orthopedic based Physical Therapy with attention to job site analysis, developing job descriptions, designing post-offer employment physical capabilities testing, FCE, and work hardening/conditioning programs.

 Rotator cuff injuries